simjunheng/tp/docs/UserGuide.md

 **:information_source: Key things to take note of:**<br>

 * Loads the given image from the filepath `courts/IMAGE_NAME.png`.
-* File must exist and be in `png` format in a folder labelled `courts` in the same directory as the JAR file (will be automatically generated).
+* File must exist and be in `png` format in a folder labelled `courts` in the same directory as the JAR file (directory will be automatically generated).

 </div>